Bert Whaling: Baseball career

 While he was a weak hitter and a slow runner, Whaling developed a reputation as a fine defensive catcher.
 In his final major league season, 1915, Whaling hit .221 in 72 games (42 at-bats), once again as the back up to Gowdy.
 He appeared in his final major league game on October 7, 1915.
-It was reported that there was friction between Whaling and the Braves management and, on October 13, he was traded with Herbie Moran to the Pacific Coast League's Vernon Tigers for Joe Wilhoit.
+It was reported that there was friction between Whaling and the Braves management and, on October 13, he was traded with Herbie Moran to the Vernon Tigers for Joe Wilhoit.
 After threatening to join the outlaw Federal League, Whaling signed with the Tigers in December 1915.

 Whaling played with the Vernon Tigers for two seasons before joining the United States Navy during World War I. After his discharge from military service, Whaling then became a journeyman baseball player.
 In 1917, he signed to play for the Great Falls Electrics however, two months later he was reported to be playing in Arizona for the Copper Queen Mine baseball team.
-In 1918, he played in Medicine Hat, Alberta before applying for the job of manager of the Regina Senators in 1919.
+In 1918, he played in Medicine Hat, Alberta before applying for the job of manager for the Regina Senators of the Western Canada League in 1919.
 In May 1920, he was signed as a player for the Regina club.
 Whaling continued to play in minor league baseball, never staying with a team for more than one season with the exception of two seasons spent with the Denver Bears in 1924 and 1925.
 He played his final season as a player-manager for the Salt Lake City Bees in 1926 before ending his playing career at the age of 38.
+In the 37 games he played for Salt Lake City in 1926, Whaling hit .333, the only time in his professional career that he had hit higher than .300.